inspec/train-aws/README.md

-# PRE-ALPHA - DO NOT USE

 # train-aws - Train Plugin for connecting to AWS

 This plugin allows applications that rely on Train to communicate with the Amazon Web Services API.
 For example, InSpec uses this to perform compliance checks against AWS infrastructure components.

-The plugin is a wrapper around `aws-sdk-core` version 3, with additional service-specific gems added where needed by the `inspec-aws`
+The plugin is a wrapper around `aws-sdk-core` version 3, with additional service-specific gems added where needed by the `inspec-aws` resource pack.

 Train itself has no CLI, nor a sophisticated test harness.
 InSpec does have such facilities, so installing Train plugins will require an InSpec installation.
 You do not need to use or understand InSpec.